Skip to main content

 NameTypeRequiredDescription

-keysstring arrayManaged key IDs
+keysstring arrayYesManaged key IDs

-close_afterdurationOPTIONALClose device after a certain period of inactivity
+close_afterdurationNoClose the device after a certain period of inactivity

-Keys & ID format and meaning
+Keys and ID format

 Syntax: derivation/bip32

-Where bip32 is BIP 0032 path and derivation is one of derivation schemes: ed25519, secp256k1, p-256, secp256r1 (alias for p-256), bip25519, bip32-ed25519 (alias for bip25519). bip25519 is a BIP 0032 compliant scheme, others use some sort of a custom hash chain.
+Where bip32 is a BIP 0032 path and derivation is one of the following schemes: ed25519, secp256k1, p-256, secp256r1 (alias for p-256), bip25519, bip32-ed25519 (alias for bip25519). bip25519 is a BIP 0032 compliant scheme; the others use a custom hash chain.

-Ledger specific root m/44'/1729' may be omitted.
+Ledger-specific root m/44'/1729' may be omitted.

 Examples (equivalent): bip32-ed25519/m/44'/1729'/0'/0', bip32-ed25519/44'/1729'/0'/0', bip25519/0'/0'